CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-UI-Card-Reference.md

 ## Inventory Cards

-The inventory cards are located on the default Cumulus workbench.
+The inventory cards are located on the default NetQ Workbench.
 They can also be added to user-created workbenches.

 ### Inventory|Devices Card